 Supreme Court Must Apply Old Law to New Technology as Policymakers Struggle to Keep Pace

-To learn more about these and other ongoing issues in constitutional law, please join us for ???The Constitution in Crisis?: Issues in Contemporary Constitutional Law”, a JFK University Thursday Soapbox event to be held October 19 from 7 pm ???
-9 pm at JFK University’s Pleasant Hill Campus.
+To learn more about these and other ongoing issues in constitutional law, please join us for “The Constitution in Crisis?: Issues in Contemporary Constitutional Law”, a JFK University Thursday Soapbox event to be held October 19, 2017 from 7:00 pm – 9:00 pm at JFK University’s Pleasant Hill Campus.